La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Names.
 Choosing a name

-**le cmevla**, or _name word_ is a special kind of word used to build personal names.
-It's easy to recognize le cmevla in a flow of text as only le cmevla end in a consonant.

-Besides, they are wrapped by one dot from each side.
+**le cmevla**, or _name word_, is a special kind of word used to build personal names.
+It's easy to recognize le cmevla in a text flow as they are the only words that end in a consonant and are wrapped by one dot on each side.

 Examples of le cmevla are: **.paris.**, **.robin.**

-If one's name is Bob then we can create a cmevla ourselves that would sound as close as possible to this name, for example **.bab.**
+If one's name is _Bob_ then we can create a cmevla ourselves that would sound as close as possible to this name, for example: **.bab.**

-The most simple example of using a name would be
+The simplest example of using a name would be

 > **la .bab. cu tcidu**
 > _Bob reads/is reading._